 Characterization of a Y-specific duplication/insertion of the anti-Mullerian hormone type II receptor gene based on a chromosome-scale genome assembly of yellow perch, Perca flavescensPublication

 Date: 6th January 2020 | Source: Molecular Ecology Resources

-Yellow perch, Perca flavescens, is an ecologically and commercially important species native to a large portion of the northern United States and southern Canada.
-It is also a promising candidate species for aquaculture.
+Yellow perch, Perca flavescens, is an ecologically and economically important species native to a large portion of the northern United States and southern Canada and is also a promising candidate species for aquaculture.
 No yellow perch reference genome, however, has been available to facilitate improvements in both fisheries and aquaculture management practices.

 Our high‐quality genome assembly is an important genomic resource for future studies on yellow perch ecology, toxicology, fisheries, and aquaculture research.
 In addition, the characterization of the amhr2by gene as a candidate sex determining gene in yellow perch provides a new example of the recurrent implication of the transforming growth factor beta pathway in fish sex determination, and highlights gene duplication as an important genomic mechanism for the emergence of new master sex determination genes.